isabella-helliwell/Challenge_9/README.md

 ## 4. Results
         As shown in outputs 1-6, the analysis has been made using 1700 counts of data.
 Comparing the min/max and average temperature for June and December, one can draw the conclusion that June is the hotter month of the two.
+        We can also see from the histograms that

 ### 3.3 Summary Statistics precipitation-June Data